rust-embedded/rust-raspberrypi-OS-tutorials/05_drivers_gpio_uart/README.md

 - `BSP`s now contain a memory map in `src/bsp/raspberrypi/memory.rs`.
 In the specific case, they contain the Raspberry's `MMIO` addresses which are used to instantiate the respective device drivers.
-- We also modify the `panic!` handler, so that it does not anymore rely on `println!`, which uses the globally-shared instance of the `UART` that might be locked when an error is encountered (for now, this can't happen due to the `NullLock`, but with a real lock it becomes an issue).
-    - Instead, it creates a new UART driver instance, re-initializes the device and uses that one to print.
-This increases the chances that the system is able to print a final important message before it suspends itself.

 ## Boot it from SD card